ionic-team/ionic-site/docs/v2/api/components/searchbar/Searchbar/index.md

 <td>
-Expression to evaluate when the cancel button is clicked.
+Expression to evaluate when the cancel button is clicked
 </td>
 </tr>